Skip to Main Content

 Identifying scholarly articles

-When you are doing research, you will probably want to use scholarly journal articles.
-It will depend a little on the assignment but in many situations, you will need to find research (or scholarly) articles.
-So it is important that you can identify a scholarly journal.
+When you are doing research, you will often be required to use scholarly journal articles.
+So it is important that you can identify scholarly journal articles.
 The video below is about identifying a scholarly journal article.
 It was created by the Peabody Library at Vanderbilt University.

 Use the Journal Information to Identify Scholarly Articles

-One of the first things you want to do is look at the journal citation.
+Use the citation information to help determine if an article is published in a journal.
 The information about the article, such as the journal title, volume, issue, and pages is usually on the first page of the article.
 You will need this information to cite the article correctly in your paper.
 Sometimes you can tell that the article is scholarly just by the name of the journal, but not always.
 Scholarly articles are generally long so looking at the number of pages is one indicator that it is scholarly.

 journal citation